 The NYU Furman Center has put together a comprehensive study that provides data and analysis regarding New York City’s housing, land use, demographics, and quality of life for each borough, and breaks it down further into individual neighborhoods.
 The State of New York City’s Housing and Neighborhoods in 2013 contains a lot of useful information.
 However, we will concentrate on the section that provides an analysis of the city’s housing and neighborhoods, which we feel is most relevant to our readership.

 Breaking down the price increases by borough, Brooklyn continued to see a resurgence, leading the city with a 12.2% gain.
-Manhattan also had a double-digit increase, with prices rising 11.1%.
+Manhattan also had double-digit growth, with prices rising 11.1%.
 This is impressive given the already high prices for the borough’s properties.
-In fact, Manhattan has the distinct honor of being the only one where prices have risen higher than its pre-recession peak.
+Manhattan has the distinct honor of being the only one where prices have risen higher than its pre-recession peak.
 This shows a remarkable turnaround from the dark days.
-Rounding it out, Queens, Staten Island, and the Bronx had 10.1%, 4.6% and 4.1% increases, respectively.
+Rounding it out, Queens, Staten Island, and the Bronx had 10.1%, 4.6%, and 4.1% increases, respectively.

 Consistent with a stronger housing market, the number of homes also increased.
 This indicates supply is returning to the market, and the price increases do not merely reflect strong demand on a select number of quality properties.

 Last year, over 37,000 properties were sold, almost a 4,000 increase than in 2012.
 Each borough saw its total rise.

 Although the report stated it is less than the height of the pre-recession boom, it is not an entirely fair comparison.